The Underused Housing Tax applies to you if:

-Do you own residential real estate in Canada in a corporation, partnership or trust (not personally)?
+- You own residential real estate in Canada in a corporation, partnership or trust (not personally)

-Do you own residential real estate in Canada AND are neither a Canadian citizen nor a permanent resident?
+- You own residential real estate in Canada AND are neither a Canadian citizen nor a permanent resident

-If so, you may need to file an Underused Housing Tax (UHT) return by April 30 regardless of whether your property is underused or vacant.
+If you fall into either category, you may need to file an Underused Housing Tax (UHT) return by April 30 regardless of whether your property is underused or vacant.

 There are significant penalties if the UHT return is applicable to you and not filed on time.

 Extension: To provide more time for affected residential property owners to comply, the CRA announced on March 27, 2023 that the application of penalties and interest will be waived for any late-filed Underused Housing Tax (UHT) return as long as the return is filed (and any tax is paid) by October 31, 2023.
 A link to the text of the announcement can be found on the CRA website here.